dhiway/cord/docs/orbis-native-capability-matrix.md

 | S3 registry | Web3 Storage `pallet_s3_registry` | Gap |
 | Provider/drive/S3 runtime APIs and node services | Web3 Storage | Gap |

+The exact retained Web3 crates, provider modules, HTTP routes, workers, bounded runtime API signatures and pagination limits are frozen in manifest version 1.
+Anything else at that snapshot is excluded unless replanned. `file-system-primitives` has no declared license at the pinned revision and cannot be copied verbatim until provenance is resolved.

 ## Coretime, transactions, and policy

 | Capability | Native implementation | State |